 The 1988 Olympia was held at The Universal Amphitheater in Los Angeles.
 Before prejudging, all of the bodybuilders wore the same boxing robes when they were officially being weighed.
 Haney again won, this time taking the highest paying title at $150,000 and making it five consecutive titles.

 In 1990, everyone packed into Chicago's Arie Crown Theater where the prize money hit $200,000.
 After two rounds of the Olympia, Haney was behind by two points, but in the posing round and posedown he pushed ahead to best Lee Labrada and Shawn Ray.
-This victory gave Haney seven consecutive Mr. Olympia titles and surpasses Arnold's record.
+This victory gave Haney seven consecutive Mr. Olympia titles and tied Arnold's record.

 In 1992, the Mr. Olympia contest moved overseas to Helsinki, Finland.
 Yates and Kevin Levrone battled the whole contest with Yates taking the crown in the end.